Senator launches investigation into Postal Service delays - The Boston Globe

-Michigan Sen. Gary Peters, the top Democrat on the Homeland Security and Governmental Affairs Committee, said DeJoy, an ally and donor of President Donald Trump, has failed to provide answers about service delays "that are preventing Americans from receiving critical mail on time, including prescription drugs, business mail and mail-in ballots.''
+Michigan Senator Gary Peters, the top Democrat on the Homeland Security and Governmental Affairs Committee, said DeJoy, an ally and donor of President Trump, has failed to provide answers about service delays ‘‘that are preventing Americans from receiving critical mail on time, including prescription drugs, business mail, and mail-in ballots.’’

 Advertisement